murphpdx/rvtk/README.md

     efv.html            --> the partial template
     efv.js              --> the directive logic
-  controllers/                --> controllers folder (controllers - business logic) app.js                --> main application module
+  controllers/                --> controllers folder (controllers - business logic)
-  index.html            --> app layout file (the main html template file of the app) karma.conf.js         --> config file for running unit tests with Karma
+    efv-controller.js        --> this handles feeding data into the the pluggin that creates the efv (possibly do calculations on data) camera-controller.js     --> this handles the logic of what camera is visible and bringing the feeds into the application vehicleAttitude-contoller.js    -> feeds data into the vehicle attitude graphic and may do calculations to the raw data app.js                --> main application module index.html            --> app layout file (the main html template file of the app) karma.conf.js         --> config file for running unit tests with Karma